pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/access-application/access-application.md

 * Start and stop servers and applications
 * Monitor server and application performance

+In this lab, we access the application *opdemo* and verify the successful migration of an offline on-premise domain. we also verify the loadbalancing between managed server pods.
+Later, we use WebLogic Remote Console, to verify the successful deployment of resources of test-domain in kubernetes environment.

 ### Objectives

 In this lab, you will: